paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2011-12-18-north_america.md

   alignment: 'bleed'
 %}

-At the end of last year I stated that [I'd only be taking one long-haul trip this year][1], one that would take in Austin, San Francisco and Canada.
+At the end of last year I stated that [I’d only be taking one long-haul trip this year][1], one that would take in Austin, San Francisco and Canada.
 Between then and March, my itinerary changed so that I could visit my brother in Brazil (and indulge in a [bit of utopian architecture][2] on the way) but it was a tough decision.
-Ever since visiting [Montreal in 2007][3], I've long wanted to see more of Canada.
+Ever since visiting [Montreal in 2007][3], I’ve long wanted to see more of Canada.

-Luckily, I was later invited to my friends Dan & Liz's wedding taking place in San Francisco in November.
+Luckily, I was later invited to my friends Dan & Liz’s wedding taking place in San Francisco in November.
 This presented the opportunity to make another overseas trip, one that could take in Canada and the [An Event Apart][4] conference happening in Washington DC the week before:

 * **20 October:** Depart London Heathrow
 * **21-25 October:** [Washington, DC][5]